Great Entryway Ideas for Your Home

 Try placing a narrow console table along a wall and decorating with ceramic dishes and woven baskets to keep things sorted.
 This also becomes a great display area for welcoming entry table decor like planters, photos, books, and other pieces that give your home a unique and personalized character.

 It is possible to repurpose a small hallway into a makeshift foyer, but some homes require a little ingenuity.
 If your front door opens right into a living space, it's best to start by creating a barrier between the entryway and the rest of the house.

 Using foyer furniture like a hall tree, bench, or screen builds a physical boundary to divide the space.
-If this approach seems too intrusive, entryway rug and coat rack create a more subtle way to set distinct areas apart.
+If this approach seems too intrusive, an entryway rug and coat rack creates a more subtle way to set distinct areas apart.

 Foyer with a Staircase

 If your home opens up to a staircase, it can be tough to carve out room for a foyer.
 If you want visitors to come straight upstairs, use the upper landing for entryway furniture.
 Direct guests to take off their shoes by the door by placing a chic accent chair next to the steps.
 Draw attention to your mini seating area with a large potted plant or inviting wall art.

 Entry into the Kitchen

 Other houses make the kitchen and dining table the first thing company sees.
 In this case, a cart, island, or sideboard can substitute for a console.
 These functional pieces double as storage and food prep surfaces.
 Just decorate with baskets, hang a few patterned plates on the wall, and garnish with potted herbs for entry table decor that's country-kitchen cute.

 Choosing the Right Entryway Decor